AIImpact: 7/10AI-researchcomputer-graphicspaper-summariesscience

 Karoly Zsolnai-Feher

-Two Minute Papers: AI Research for Everyone
+Two Minute Papers: AI Research Summaries on YouTube

 Key Projects